la-ots/pelican/docs/form-controls/using-form-controls.md

 ## Theming

-Unlike other Design System elements, Pelican discourages agency theming of forms and their controls.
+Unlike other design system elements, Pelican discourages agency theming of forms and their controls.
 If an agency does theme forms and controls, ensure maximum compliance with <a href="https://www.section508.gov/" target="_blank">Section 508</a> and <a href="https://www.w3.org/TR/WCAG21/" target="_blank">WCAG guidelines</a>.

-Please [read about Status colors](/foundation/status-colors/), [UI colors](/foundation/ui-colors/), and [Agency Theming](/foundation/agency-theming/) for more information.
+Please [read about Status Colors](/foundation/status-colors/), [UI colors](/foundation/ui-colors/), and [Agency Theming](/foundation/agency-theming/) for more information.